snltd/gurp/doc/defining_config.md

 Resources are all defined in the same way. `(resource-type/ensure)` or `(resource-type/remove)`, a string name, and pairs of symbol keys and string values.
 The `:keyword "string"` format is the way we idiomatically define key-value pairs in Janet.
-You don't need commas, but Janet sees them as whitespace, so you could put them in if you wanted to.
+You can't use commas.

 Note that the `:owner` of the directory is a Janet keyword.
 This is a reference which will be followed, and make the owner of the directory the same as that of